ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 - AD Review #2: Specify Values for Variant/Subtype Column #171
 - AD Review #2: Grammar change at the end of 5.1 #172
 - SHA and Integer Verbiage clarifications #174
+- Disclaimer in nil/max that these do not fall into IETF variants #175

 draft-13